technology-toolbox/website/content/blog/jjameson/2010/05/05/building-moss-2007-solutions-on-a-tfs-2010-build-server.md

 To configure the build server to compile MOSS 2007 solutions:

-1. Create a folder ont the build server to contain the referenced assemblies for MOSS 2007:\
+1. Create a folder on the build server to contain the referenced assemblies for MOSS 2007:\
    \
    **C:\Program Files\Reference Assemblies\Microsoft\SharePoint v3**